openfheorg/aaai-2024-lab-materials/README.md

 - Differential Privacy
 - Secure multi-party computation (MPC)

-**Spinning Up in Homomorphic Encryption** 8:45 - 9:45 (1 hour)
+**Spinning Up in Homomorphic Encryption for ML** 8:45 - 9:55 (1 hour 10 minutes)

+- Introduction to FHE
-- Overview of FHE schemes
+- Classes of FHE schemes
-- Overview of problem setups and collaboration scenarios
-- In-depth practitioner's introduction to the CKKS approximate-number scheme
-- In-depth practitioner's introduction to CKKS crypto-parameters and how they affect ML applications

-**Comparing and Contrasting OpenFHE to Existing FHE Libraries** 9:45 - 9:55 (10 minutes)
+- FHE approaches for ML
+- Selected studies in PPML using FHE
+- Introduction to approximate FHE

+**Q&A on FHE for ML** 9:55 - 10:10 (15 minutes)

-**The OpenFHE Library** 9:55 - 10:40 (45 minutes)
+**OpenFHE Library** 10:10 - 10:40 (30 minutes)

-- Discussion on the underlying design principles and inner workings
+- Underlying design principles and inner workings
+- High-level comparison with other libraries
-- Discussion on the development plans including the NodeJS port, the Python port, and the Google Transpiler work
+- Development plans, including the Python port and the Google Transpiler
+- Python example

 **Quick Break** 10:40 - 10:55 (15 minutes)